natstar93/your-first-trainline-graphql/06-Departing-services.md

 Remember, a resolver is just a function that returns the given objects.

 _Hint: look at the status resolver._

-#### Exercise 6.2.
-Optional
-Refactor your new resolver into a separate module: `graphql/departing-services-resolver.js`.

 #### Checkpoint